 Sylvie Courvoisier is a pianist, composer and improviser.

-Courvoisier has led several groups over the years and has recorded over 25 records as a leader or co-leader for different labels, notably ECM ,
+Courvoisier has led multiple groups over the years and has recorded 8 albums as a band leader

 She has been commissioned to write music for concerts, radio, dance and theater.

 Since 1996, she has been touring widely with her own groups and as a side person in USA, Canada, Japan, Australia and Europe.

 Courvoisier has performed and recorded with John Zorn, Mark Feldman, Yusef Lateef, Ikue Mori, Tony Oxley, Mary Halvorson,

 Ingrid Laubrock, Tim Berne, Joey Baron, Joëlle Léandre, Herb Robertson, Butch Morris, Evan Parker, Ellery Eskelin, Fred Frith, Nate Wooley, Tomazs Stanko,

 Susie Ibarra, Wadada Leo Smith and the flamenco dancer Israel Galvan among others.

 download biography (PDF)